DunnCreativeSS/-updateAllYourGitReposWithFundingFile/README.md

 If you found rhis repo useful, consider clicking the sponsor button near the top :) Sponsoring via GitHub is as little as $1/month and if you do not use banks or credit cards, there are crypto links included :)<br /><br />
+If you found rhis repo useful, consider clicking the sponsor button near the top :) Sponsoring via GitHub is as little as $1/month and if you do not use banks or credit cards, there are crypto links included :)<br /><br />
 If you found rhis repo useful, consider clicking the sponsor button near the top :) Sponsoring via GitHub is as little as $1/month and if you do not use banks or credit cards, there are crypto links included :)\n\n
 If you found rhis repo useful, consider clicking the sponsor button near the top :) Sponsoring via GitHub is as little as $1/month and if you do not use banks or credit cards, there are crypto links included :)\n\n
 If you found rhis repo useful, consider clicking the sponsor button near the top :) Sponsoring via GitHub is as little as $1/month and if you do not use banks or credit cards, there are crypto links included :)